Safe Travel to Mexico

 More on the Security of Mexico – an interesting and mind opening read about Mexico’s safety.

 Travel Weekly article showing the warning areas of Mexico on a map.
+Please note that the Copper Canyon is NOT included in any of the official warning areas.
 Mexico Travel Warning Mapped

 There are over 1 million Americans living in Mexico today.
 I am one of them and have been living in this lovely country for over 12 years now, full time.
 I don’t live in areas that are colonized by Americans or foreigners or that are considered high traffic touristy areas, but rather in small, rural towns inside the Copper Canyon where English is not even spoken except in a few of the larger hotels.
 My son (10 years old) goes to school daily, plays with friends on the streets and we live rather dull but serene lives here.
 We are NOT afraid to walk on the street, shop in the stores or drive our cars.
 Life just goes on, as it does for any of you who are reading this in your own home town.
 I would venture to say that I see less crime here than I do when I am in the USA as a rule.